gemc/home/index.markdown

 ## Python API

 `Python` is used to create and upload to databases the geometry, materials, mirrors, etc.

-- No previous knowledge of Geant4 or C++ is required.
-- The application does not need to be re-compiled when the geometry is changed.
+GEMC does not need to be re-compiled when the geometry is changed.
+The API supports [`pyvista`](https://https://pyvista.org) visualization of the geometry.

 {% include figure.html
    src="assets/images/pythonAPIGeo.png"